hamnsk/vmware-exporter/readme.md

 for collect metrics from ESXi host

 Then visit [http://localhost:9513/metrics](http://localhost:9513/metrics)
-will return metrics for a ESXi host
+will return metrics for a main app

 ## Prometheus Configuration